Mitsubishi

 Interaction between electronic units

-Code: U1102 - The Antilock Brake System (ABS) and Traction Control System (TCS) are not getting signals on the CAN (Controller Area Network) data bus due to a timeout.
+Code: U1102 Mitsubishi - The Antilock Brake System (ABS) and Traction Control System (TCS) are not getting signals on the CAN (Controller Area Network) data bus due to a timeout.

 Error U1102 on Mitsubishi means that the control unit did not receive a response from the ABS or TCS system over the CAN bus (the vehicle's data exchange network).
 It's like in a group chat - someone stopped responding, and the system signals this.